tsalisbury0/wifimcs/README.md

 # Wi-Fi MCS Speed Calculator

-This is a Python script with a graphical user interface (GUI) that allows you to calculate MCS (Modulation and Coding Scheme) speeds for various Wi-Fi standards, including 802.11a, 802.11b, 802.11g, 802.11n, 802.11ac, 802.11ax, and 802.11be.
+This is a Python script with a graphical user interface (GUI) that allows you to calculate MCS (Modulation and Coding Scheme) speeds for various Wi-Fi standards, including 802.11a, 802.11b, 802.11g/SuperG, 802.11n, 802.11ac, 802.11ax, and 802.11be.
 You can select the desired parameters such as bandwidth, guard interval, spatial streams, and MCS index to determine the data rate.

 ## Features

 - Calculate MCS speeds for different Wi-Fi standards.
-- Support for various bandwidth options (20MHz, 40MHz, 80MHz, 160MHz, 320MHz).
+- Support for various bandwidth options (20MHz, SuperG, 40MHz, 80MHz, 160MHz, 320MHz).
 - Choose between different guard intervals (400ns, 800ns, 1600ns, 3200ns).
 - Specify the number of spatial streams.
 - Select the MCS index within the supported range.